 The court-savvy and experienced DUI Lawyers at The Law Offices of Wana Saadzoi, Esquire LLC can help you with this process.
 Attorney Saadzoi has years of experience in winning DUI cases and other criminal cases in court.
 She is a successful DUI attorney who cares about her clients and improving their lives.

 There are many alternatives to a DUI case than simply accepting a guilty verdict.
 The ARD Program could be one such option.
-If there were any missteps in how your case was handled by law enforcement, we can uncover it and use that to try to have the charges withdrawn.
+If there were any missteps in how your case was handled by law enforcement, we can uncover them and use that to try to have the charges withdrawn.